 Greenlawn Cemetery is located in Larimer County, at the corner of County Road 1 and Highway 56, one mile east of the Town of Berthoud.
-It is a public cemetery managed by the Town of Berthoud, with the records maintained by the Berthoud Town Clerk.
+It is a public cemetery managed by the Town of Berthoud, with the records maintained by the Berthoud Town Clerk and Deputy Town Clerk.

 Physical Address: Highway 56 and Weld County Road 1, Berthoud, CO

 Hours of Operation: 8:00 a.m. - 5:00 p.m., Monday - Friday

 Berthoud, CO 80513